 Where will you be during the complete solar Eclipse?

 This gorgeous area hardly needs a great celestial event to make it a once in a lifetime travel experience.
 A hidden gem, central Oregon offers an interplay of towering volcanoes, protected forests, wild rivers, and high desert.
-We make sure to include this untouristed area on several of our tours.
-In August we will be midway between Seattle Washington and San Francisco, California on our Pacific Northwest Explorer Tour.
+We make sure to include this unspoiled area on several of our tours.
+In August, we will be midway between Seattle and San Francisco, on our Pacific Northwest Explorer Tour.

 The Adventure doesn’t stop here.
 We will visit Oregon’s incredible Clear Lake, where 3,000 year old trees are visible, preserved in the clear icy waters of the lake.
 This amazing feature was formed when a lava flow from Sand Mountain collided with headwaters of the McKenzie River, blocking the south side of the river and creating a lake.
 The trees submerged by the creation of the lake are clearly visible deep below the surface from the hiking trails and from boats on the lake.

-We’ll also visit Crater Lake National Park, the deepest lake in the United States, and a destination worthy of wonder, with deep blue waters and a unique geologic history that your guide will share with you.
+We’ll also visit Crater Lake National Park the following morning, the deepest lake in the United States, and a destination worthy of wonder, with deep blue waters and a unique geologic history that your guide will share with you.

 You can learn more about our Pacific Northwest Explorer tour, traveling from San Francisco to Seattle Washington, or try one of our other tours that pass through these unique landscapes, shared with you by locals who know all the best Oregon secrets!